BOLAJISHOKANBI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #18 : A script that Display all lines of the file /etc/ssh/sshd_config starting with a letter
 #19 : A script that Replace all characters A and c from input to Z and e respectively.
 #20 : A script that that removes all letters c and C from input
+#21 : A script that reverse it input